-This policy is aimed at anyone who uses our products and services and who submits requests for reasonable adjustments and special considerations.
-Students who require reasonable adjustments or special consideration should discuss their requirements with their tutor.
+This policy is aimed at anyone who uses our products and services and who submits requests for access arrangements and reasonable adjustments.
+Students who require access arrangements and reasonable adjustments should discuss their requirements with their tutor.

-The most up-to-date version of the policy can be found on the NCFE website where providers can find details of how to request a reasonable adjustment or special consideration.
+The most up-to-date version of the policy can be found on the NCFE website where providers can find details of how to request an access arrangement and reasonable adjustment.